intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Logging.md

 - Content (`verbosity`)
 - Coverage (`statements`)

-The `Logger` class associates with `Statement` classes for each statement.
+The `Logger` class aggregates 5 `Statement` classes for each statement type, and provides these to clients through a singleton.

 - Messaging
 - Data